Devdhee/Devdhee/README.md

 - 🎥 **Tech Enthusiast**: When I'm not coding, I'm watching tech-related YouTube videos to fuel my curiosity.

 ## Projects
-Check out some of my [live projects](https://david-omiunu.vercel.app/) and repositories to see what I've been working on.
+Check out my [portfolio](https://david-omiunu.vercel.app/) and repositories to see what I've been working on.
 I'm always open to feedback and collaboration, so feel free to reach out!

 ---